sharpbitstudio/flutter-websocket-support-mobile-implementation/README.md

 or see /example/lib/main.dart

+## Build Dependencies
+- Dart SDK version: >=2.12.0 <3.0.0
+- Flutter SDK version: >=1.16.0
+- Java version: 11
+- AGP version: 7.2.x
+- Gradle version: 7.4.2

 ## TODO
 Unfortunately, iOS implementation is still missing.
-So, if you know-how and willing to implement it - you will be more than welcomed.
-Preffered WebSocket libs are [NWWebSocket](https://github.com/pusher/NWWebSocket) and [Starscream](https://github.com/daltoniam/Starscream).
+So, if you have know-how, and you're willing to implement it - you will be more than welcomed.
+Preffered WebSocket libs are [NWWebSocket](https://github.com/pusher/NWWebSocket) and [Starscream](https://github.com/daltoniam/Starscream), but we are opened for other options as well.

 ## Contributing
 See the Contributing guide for details on contributing to this project.